schneiderklaus/ndnSIM-routing/README.md

 ## Example Experiments

-I provide an example to compare the route calculation methods in the **ndnSIM/examples/grid.cpp** file.
+I provide an example 3x3 grid topology to compare against the existing route calculation methods.
 Simply uncomment one of
 - routingHelper.CalculateRoutes();
 - routingHelper.CalculateAllPossibleRoutes();
 - routingHelper.CalculateLFIDRoutes();

-then run:
+in the **ndnSIM/examples/grid.cpp** file, then run:

 ```bash
 ./waf --run grid
 ```

 The output will show the nexthops at each node for destination node 8, and any loops during forwarding.

+## Changes in Forwarding strategy

+LFID requires that the forwarding strategy always excludes the incoming face from the outgoing options.
+I provide an example implementation in **ndnSIM/NFD/daemon/fw/random-strategy.cpp**.